Horni Signal Mfg. Corp.

 A Ruleta Footnote

-After Horni released their modular signal design in 1938 (below), they either sold or otherwise passed along their retired “corner-hinge” signal castings to The Ruleta Company, which continued supplying them in New York City for years to come.
+At some point after Horni retired their solid-cast signals, they either sold or otherwise passed those signal castings to The Ruleta Company, which continued supplying them in New York City for years to come.
 There is a higher ratio of Ruleta to Horni signals that have been salvaged from NYC over the years.
 I assume Ruleta is more common because the city’s signalization accelerated greatly across the five boroughs after the brand change.

-In 1938, probably “copycatting” GE’s new line of Groove-Back signals, Horni created a modular signal design that did away with tie rods and end plates.
-This was a complete re-design of both the adjustable and fixed-face signals (see ad on left).
+In 1938, adopting similar features to GE’s new line of Groove-Back signals, Horni created a sectional signal design that did away with tie rods and end plates.
+The fixed face four-way signal design was also redone at this juncture, to a lighter design that (of course) used the same doors and same reflectors as the new sectional signal.

-- Visors are sheet metal, not cast.
-They are usually “tunnel” style, although I think a scalloped cutaway style was probably offered too, with a straight profile (not sloping away).
+• Visors are sheet metal, not cast.
+They are usually “tunnel” style, although I think a scalloped cutaway style was probably offered too.
+The visors project horizontally, without the downward slope that Marbelite used later.
+Kasey’s beautifully restored signal in the photos above was retro-fitted with Marbelite visors.

-- Reflector frames are 3-leg cast baskets, hinged on the back of the doors, and embossed HORNI TC-19145 by the socket sleeve.
-The frames were trimmed down at some point in time; note the difference in frame thickness between the first two photos above.
+• Reflector frames are cast tri-leg shell/ring assemblies, hinged on the back of the doors, and embossed HORNI TC-19145 by the socket sleeve.
+These were trimmed down at some point in time; note the (older) heavier frames in the yellow beacon compared to the (newer) lighter ones in the green adjustable signal.

 Horni Bakelite Signals (WWII aluminum rationing)